 Without draining the water (or adding more if you need to), mix in the pepper, onion, and ham and simmer, uncovered for 1-3 (or more!) hours, or until most of the water is evaporated and the beans are melt-in-your-mouth tender.
+In the Instant Pot, I hit the adjust button and use the 'low' saute feature.
 Keep careful watch on your water level, and add more if you need to.
 I like to leave my beans a little bit saucy, but this up to you!
 You could also choose to mash them up a bit for a refried-style.

 Stir in the tomato paste or sauce, if using, and any spices you may like.

 Add sea salt to taste.

 Any of the links in my posts may be affiliate links.
 If you click on them and make a purchase, I might make a commission.
 Your support is much appreciated and pays for the cost of running this free resource!